co math circle logo

 Colorado ARML

-In June 2024, the Colorado ARML Team will compete against regional teams from around the country and abroad at the ARML Competition.
-In 2023, thirty Colorado students from thirteen different schools were chosen to represent the state in the team competition.
+In May 2025, the Colorado ARML Team will compete against regional teams from around the country and abroad at the ARML Competition.
+In 2024, thirty-two Colorado students from thirteen different schools were chosen to represent the state in the team competition.

 Over the years the Colorado team has won national honors in the B division six times, including first place in 2023, 2021, and 2006.
 Colorado students have ranked among the top ten individuals in six different years.